Public Corruption, Bribery & Hobbs Act

 Contact a Public Corruption Defense Attorney

-To arrange a consultation about allegations of public corruption, bribery, honest services fraud, or Hobbs Act violations, feel free to contact me, white collar criminal defense attorney Solomon L. Wisenberg, online at the Washington, D.C., office of Nelson Mullins Riley & Scarborough, LLP.
+To arrange a consultation about allegations of public corruption, bribery, honest services fraud, or Hobbs Act violations, feel free to contact me, white collar criminal defense attorney Solomon L. Wisenberg.
+From offices in Washington D.C., I represent clients throughout the United States.